Iotic-Labs/iotics-host-lib/builder/iotics/follower_template/{{cookiecutter.follower_dir}}/README.md

 ### Semantic based searches for and follows twins
-The generated example searches for twins using a text based search, you can however search using semantics.
-The search in the example code snippet below, will return the twins identified with the *Temperature Category* (ie it will return the twins including this Category in their meta data properties).
-You can see how to add semantic meta data in the `Adding semantic meta data via property usage` section in the README of the publisher.
+The generated example searches for twins using a text based search, but you can also search using custom semantic properties.
+The search in the example code snippet below, will return the twins identified with the *Temperature Category* (ie, the twins with a 'category' predicate set to 'Temperature', according to the IRIs used below).
+You can see how to add semantic metadata in the `Adding semantic metadata via property usage` section in the README of the publisher.

-Note: it is possible to search for the twins identified with a set of properties (a "and" is performed).
+Note: If multiple properties are included in the search, only twins matching all of them will be returned (an "and" is performed).
 Read more about search in the Iotics documentation: [How to search](https://docs.iotics.com/docs/how-to-search).
 ```python
 from iotic.web.rest.client.qapi import ModelProperty, Uri